The way you live, what you eat and drink, and how you treat your body

 cardiovascular disease (CVD) can be a fatal heart attack or stroke.
 CVD ranks

-Here’s a look at some little-known heart hazards—and how to protect yourself.
+as the leading killer of Americans.
+Here’s a look at some little-known heart hazards—and how to

 In the heart of close-knit gay community, Luke Martel reflects the